-Wayzata’s downtown has one of the best public VV views available of Lake Minnetonka and Wayzata Bay.
+Wayzata’s downtown has one of the best public views available of Lake Minnetonka and Wayzata Bay.
 For decades the linear stretch of land between Lake Street and the shoreline separated by rail tracks appeared underdeveloped and featured a parking lot.

 Years of meetings with community members and designers resulted in the creation of Panoway on Wayzata Bay, the first phase of redeveloping the land from the city’s historic depot through downtown to the Cov restaurant.
 The city replaced a lot with a community plaza featuring seating, green lawns, a kid-friendly interactive water fountain with potable water and a wider sidewalk.
 Next to the sidewalk, Three Rivers Park District added a Dakota Rail Regional Trail extension that connects to the western terminus.